 Wipe Your Dog’s Paws and Belly After a Walk

-A quick way to reduce irritation from environmental allergens is to wipe your dog’s paws and belly before going inside.
+A quick way to reduce skin irritation from environmental allergens is to wipe your dog’s paws and belly before going inside.
+Keep a gentle pet wipe on hand, like Earthbath Hypoallergenic Pet Wipes.

 Alternatively, dog boots and raincoats can prevent allergens from coming into contact with the skin.
 Some dogs don’t enjoy wearing these, however, so you may need to use positive reinforcement training to get your pet to accept clothing.